nakedgc/go/README.md

 This is a complete fork of the [go repo](https://go.googlesource.com/go/), but it only changes *gc*, the Go Compiler.
 This version of gc is friendlier than the default version, as you can tell it to shut up about certain errors (like unused variables).

+This project aims to provide a drop-in replacement for the standard 'go' executable.

 	[23:01] <johto> there are several ways of enforcing that people don't go out naked in public.
 	Go's way is makign sure everyone showers clothed.
 I prefer the world where I can choose to shower naked, so long as I put something on  before I leave my front door

+In it's current state, we just suppress "unused variables" errors when the flag `-Wno-error` is passed.

+Example:

+	go build -Wno-error hello.go

 **TODO**:
   - Documentation